 - Route: Adopt through a US Hague-compliant adoption agency approved by the CCCWA.

-Intercountry adoption of healthy children from China has become more difficult in recent years, owing to increased parental restrictions on marital status, health, education, and income.
-As a result, many more families in the United States have been adopting older children, sibling groups, or children with medical conditions (often correctable) through China's Waiting Child Program.
-Families are finding that these adoptions are processed at a much faster rate.
-Prospective parents work through U.S. agencies approved by the China Center for Children's Welfare and Adoption (formally the China Center of Adoption Affairs).
+Adopting healthy children from China has become more difficult in recent years because of increased parental restrictions on marital status, health, education, and income.
+As a result, many more families in the U.S. have been adopting older children, sibling groups, or children with medical conditions (often correctable) through China’s Waiting Child Program.
+These adoptions are often processed at a much faster rate.
+Prospective parents work through U.S. agencies approved by the China Center for Children’s Welfare and Adoption (formally the China Center of Adopt ion Affairs).

 For more information, visit www.adoption.state.gov.